nehaalkhandwalla/tilawah/README.md

 PREREQUISITES:
 1. git is installed
 2. node and npm are installed

 SETTING UP:
+1. from terminal, cd into a desired directory and run git clone https://github.com/nehaalkhandwalla/tilawah.git
-1. from terminal, run the command: npm install -g expo-cli
+2. from terminal, run the command: npm install -g expo-cli

 RUNNING THE APP:
 1. cd into tilawah and run the command: npm install -g expo-cli